spitbol/x64/docs/minimal.md

 The value currently stored in the integer accumulator is moved to _opn_ as an address it is in the range 0 to
-*CFP$M* inclusive.
+CFP$M inclusive.

 IftThe accumulator value is outside this range, *then* the result in _opn_ is undefined and control is passed to _plbl_.

-MFI destroys the value of (ia) whether or not integer overflow is signalled.  _plbl_ may be omitted overflow is impossible.
+MFI destroys the value of (IA) whether or not integer overflow is signalled.  _plbl_ may be omitted overflow is impossible.

 The following instructions provide for conversion between real values and integer values.